ianqsong/Pipebraces.jl/README.md

        }
 ("hello", "world")
 ```
 - Please note that `{f;g}` is like a column while `{f g}` is like a row.
-In fact it has been deprecated matrix syntax in Julia.
-Please note that
+In fact it has been deprecated matrix syntax in Julia and the curly braces follows the same concatenation notation as square brackets `[]`.
+So the vertical concatenation
 `{f;g}` is the same as
 ```jl
        { f
          g
        }
 ```
-Although you could use comma, like `{f,g}`, too.
-But it's not always the case, especially when a row `{f g}` or a macro `{@m f}` was involved in the braces.
+Although you could use comma too, like `{f,g}`, it's not always the case, especially when a row `{f g}` or a macro `{@m f}` was involved in the braces.
 So it's recommended to seperate pipe functions by newline or semicolon.

 - Also, you could `println` intermiate results.
 Eg. the output of the step 1 in the following example, is printed with three dots "...".
 ```jl